ClickCease How to outrank competition on Google? [27 quick and easy tips]

 6. Decrease pogo-sticking to outrank competitors

-Similarly to the point above, providing a direct and concrete answer and backing it up with valuable information will make your results more specific.
-In turn, this will prevent users from going back to the search results and clicking on other results.
+Providing a direct and concrete answer will prevent users from “pogo-sticking” – going back to the search results and clicking on competitors because you didn’t answer their question.

 6 Decrease Pogo Sticking To Outrank Competitors